Ws2812B/BitluniHomeAtomation-FastLEDVersion/README.md

 # bitluniHomeAutomation
-WeMos ESP8266 Arduino sketch to control pins and WS2812 led strips.
+WeMos ESP8266 Arduino sketch to control pins and individual adressable led strips.
+EDIT: I integrated the FastLED library into this code.
+Default led type is WS2811.
+To change this go to the last lines of the setup function.

 This is the sketch to the corresponding tutorial video: https://www.youtube.com/watch?v=7Dv70ci-MOw